hamzasalahds/hospital_database/README.md

 # <div align="center">  Hospital COVID Case Tracker </div>
-###	This project aims to help reduce COVID-19 exposure at hospitals and minimize disease transmission to and between medical professionals.
+###	The goal of this project is to create a solution to reduce COVID-19 exposure at hospitals and minimize disease transmission to and between medical professionals.
 This database provides medical staff with access to up-to-date, accurate patient information such as admission dates, symptoms, treatments, and the assigned medical professional.
 ----------------------------------------------------------------------------------
 ###	<div align="center">Installing Dependencies   </div>
 *	MySQL Workbench >= 8.0.